infradise/visualkube/README.md

 Designed for both individuals and teams, it streamlines secure, real-time cluster management with powerful productivity features.
 It also offers collaborative capabilities tailored for cloud-native teams.

-Visualkube works everywhere you do—on Web, Browser Extension, Mobile, and Desktop—and integrates seamlessly with your favorite IDEs, including Visual Studio Code, Eclipse Theia IDE, WindSurf IDE, Trae IDE, Anysphere Cursor, Android Studio, and the full JetBrains suite.
+Visualkube works everywhere you do—on Web, Browser Extension, Mobile, and Desktop—and integrates seamlessly with your favorite IDEs, including VS Code, VSCodium, Eclipse Theia, WindSurf, Trae, Cursor, Android Studio, and the full JetBrains suite.

 ## Features